elixirschool/elixirschool/_posts/2020-10-06-server-side-svg-charts-with-contex-and-liveview.md

 While there aren't many server-rendered chart libraries in Elixir, luckily for us, there is Contex!

 ## Introducing Contex
 [Contex](https://github.com/mindok/contex) is a server-side charting library written in Elixir that allows us to build and render SVG charts on the server.
 We can then use LiveView to render these charts in a template and enable them to be updated in real-time.
 Contex currently supports bar charts, point plots, gantt charts and sparkline charts.

+It's worth mentioning that there are a few other server-side charting libraries in Elixir.
+The [`ggity`](https://github.com/srowley/ggity) is designed to "bring interface of R's `ggplot2` library to the task of drawing SVG plots with Elixir" and supports a number of different chart types.
+The [`plotex`](https://github.com/elcritch/plotex) library builds and renders time plot series SVG charts on the server.
+The `ggity` library, while likely a good choice for exploratory data analysis, is not optimized for use with LiveView nor is it currently intended for production use and the `plotex` library is aimed at rendering time plot series charts only.
+So, `contex`, while still a new library with some [in-progress TODOs](https://github.com/mindok/contex#warning), is most closely aligned with our need to performantly render data in LiveView, in real-time, in a variety of formats.

 In this post, we'll focus on using Contex to build a bar chart.

 ## What We'll Build
 Drawing from an example that you'll see in greater depth in our upcoming LiveView book, we'll add a chart to our Admin Dashboard LiveView.
 The Admin Dashboard is part of an online gaming app in which users can play online versions of games like ping-pong and tic-tac-toe.
 We ask users to fill our a survey that rates games on a scale of 1 to 5 stars.
 Our Admin Dashboard should include a chart of products and their average star ratings.
 Something like this: